What Are the Best Medicare Plans for Cancer Patients?

 All Part D plans must cover drugs in each category of medicine.
 But the company you choose will determine the exact list of drugs that are covered.

 If a prescription you need is not covered by your plan, you can request an exemption to get it covered.
-This process can require more paperwork, but it's a useful way to make sure your cancer medications are affordable and accessible.
+This process can require more paperwork, but it's a useful way to make sure your cancer drugs are cheap and easy to get.

 Comparing Medicare Part D plans for cancer patients

-Monthly average costs are for Part D plans that have a deductible of $300 or less.
+Monthly average costs are for Part D plans that have a deductible of $590.
 Ratings are the average Part D rating on Medicare.gov.
-Note that star ratings for Part D plans tend to be lower, and 87% of enrollees have a plan with 3.5 or 3 stars.
+Note that star ratings for Part D plans tend to be lower, and 98% of enrollees have a plan with 3.5 stars or less.

 Compare Medicare Plans in Your Area